 - 4. Soil erosion would damage waterways and increase flood potential. - 5.
-Irrigated agriculture and grazing in downstream communities would be at risk of water pollution in the Rio Hondo due to ash and debris deposited in the river following a forest fire. - 6.
+Irrigated agriculture and grazing in downstream communities would be at risk of water pollution in the Rio Hondo due to ash and debris deposited in the river following a wildfire. - 6.
 Persistent drought increases fire potential. - 7.
-Invasive insect species kill trees, increasing the ignitability of the forest.

-- 8. A fire could damage the Phoenix Spring and Infiltration Gallery, which provides the Village's single source of drinking water.
-Ash and debris after a fire would impair the water quality at the sources of snow-making infrastructure for TSV, Inc. - The forest is used for many cultural and recreational activities, including hiking, skiing, biking, mushroom collecting, camping, fishing, relaxation, and peaceful contemplation and prayer.
-A forest fire would be disastrous to the aesthetics and usability of the forest. - 10.
+Invasive insect species kill trees, increasing the ignitability of the forest. - 8.
+A fire could damage the Phoenix Spring and Infiltration Gallery, which provides the Village's single source of drinking water.
+Ash and debris after a fire would impair the water quality at the sources of snowmaking infrastructure for TSV, Inc. and thereby affecting spring runoff and use of water for downstream users, i.e. - acequias. - 9.
+The forest is used for many cultural and recreational activities, including hiking, skiing, biking, mushroom collecting, camping, fishing, relaxation, and peaceful contemplation and prayer.
+A wildfire would be disastrous to the aesthetics and usability of the forest. - 10.
 Hundreds of millions of dollars being invested by TSV Inc. in the redevelopment of the core area and infrastructure improvements are put at risk.